Incidence of HIV diagnoses among Australians have reached their lowest in almost two decades, according to a new report released this week.

 QUT Guild Vice-President for Gender and Sexuality Max Fox says while he is “absolutely thrilled” for the decline in general HIV rates, he shares “concern with others that a similar decline has not been seen in heterosexual or indigenous peoples

-“Knowing your status is not something to be ashamed of.”
+“Knowing your status is not something to be ashamed of,” Mr Fox said.

-The QUT Guild implemented free on-campus RAPID STI testing for students last semester which Mr Fox said encourages people to get tested “when it would otherwise fall lower on their priority list”.
+The QUT Guild implemented free on-campus RAPID STI testing for students last semester.
+Mr Fox said the initiative encourages people to get tested “when it would otherwise fall lower on their priority list”.